-A research orientation represents a scientific research area and determines a part of the mandatory courses you are going to follow and the field in which you complete your master’s thesis.
-Within the FEM-specialisation, there is only one research orientation, which is fully in line with the specialisation itself and is also called Financial Engineering and Management.
+A research orientation represents a scientific research area and determines a part of the mandatory courses you are going to follow and the field in which you will complete your master’s thesis.
+Within the specialisation in FEM, there is only one research orientation, which is fully in line with the specialisation itself and is also called Financial Engineering and Management.

-As a graduate of this Master's and this specialisation, you have acquired specific, scientific knowledge and skills and values, which you can put to good use in your future job.
+As a graduate of this Master's and this specialisation, you have acquired specific, scientific knowledge, skills and values, which you can put to good use in your future job.

-Is this specialisation not exactly what you’re looking for?
+Is this specialisation not exactly what you are looking for?
 Maybe one of the other specialisations suits you better.
-It is also possible – and welcomed – to make bridges between specialisations, by adding a second specialisation (within or outside of the IEM-programme).
+It is also possible – and welcomed – to make bridges between specialisations, by adding a second specialisation (within or outside of the Master's in Industrial Engineering & Management).

-Not sure if Industrial Engineering & Management might be the right choice for you?
+Not sure if the Master's in Industrial Engineering & Management is the right choice for you?
 Find out more about these other Master’s: